zk-phi/slack-to-gcal/Readme.markdown

 https://script.google.com/d/<the-app-id>/edit
 ```

+FOR SECURITY REASONS, YOU MUST NOT SHARE THE ITEM (especially with Edit permission) WITH OTHERS.

 ### Deploy the app

 Create a file named `.clasp.json` in the root directory of this repository, then register your app's ID as follows: